wisetrashcollector/PoSH/README.md

 Each Group name in your profile files should be on a separate line.
 No headers - just the name.
 Spaces inside a Group name are acceptable if they're part of the name, but don't have additional spaces at the beginning or end of a group name.

-For example, this Admin profile also manages VMWare...
-File name: UserProfile_Admin.csv
-Content is only two lines:
-Domain Admins
-IT Admin Group - VMWare
+For an example, please see this readme at the top of the code...